gin66/FastAccelStepper/extras/doc/ai_improvements/README.md

 #### Per-Architecture StepperQueue (ROADMAP.md)
 **Status: Steps 1-5 Complete, Step 6 Partial**

-The codebase has been restructured with `StepperQueueBase` in `fas_queue/base.h` and per-architecture queue implementations:
+The codebase has been restructured with `StepperQueueBase` in `fas_queue/base.h` and per-architecture queue implementations.

+The `pd_` prefix in directory names stands for "pulse driver" (though "platform driver" is also suitable).

 ```
 src/